 What the “store of the future” will look like is something that’s on a lot of people’s minds at the moment.
 The latest retailer to throw their hat in this increasingly crowded ring is Farfetch, the online fashion platform which sells stock from over 700 boutiques around the world.
 They have recently opened their doors to their “Store of the Future Beta” exhibition at the new Design Museum in Kensington.

 Farfetch says they could roll this technology out to other retailers – although pricing isn’t confirmed yet.
 Subject to that, of course, this does seem to be one of the more game-changing in-store digital initiatives.
-It neatly blends online and offline behaviors to mine a much richer seam of behavioral data, to the benefit of both the retailer and the customer.
+It neatly blends online and offline behaviours to mine a much richer seam of behavioural data, to the benefit of both the retailer and the customer.

 Learn more about the “Beta Store of the Future” here.